StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/create-a-notification.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for creating a [notification](about-notifications.md) in TheHive.

-A notification triggers automated actions when specific events occur within an organization.
+Create a [notification](about-notifications.md) in TheHive to trigger automated messages when specific events occur within an organization.

 <h2>Procedure</h2>